Parsing CSV and Excel Feeds with Pandas Permalink to this section

 ) -> pd.DataFrame:

-Returns a cleaned DataFrame ready for downstream validation.
+Returns a structurally cleaned DataFrame ready for schema validation.

 """